iluvjava/Maths/Notebook 2.0/AMATH 515/Strong Wolfe Condition.md

 * Along the search direction, the gradient of the objective function is at least, decreasing, and increasing by a bit is allowed if $c_2 < 1$.
 * The absolute value ignore the direction information.

+**Intuitive Understanding People should have**

+> The stepsize will have to stay below the first ray and the gradient at the new point must be less steep compare to the second ray.
+(The gradient is at least, decreasing).

 ---